-Potential for reducing workload.
-Open notes can extend the work of the session between visits.
+Potential for Reducing Workload.
+OpenNotes can extend the work of the session between visits.
 As with all medical visits, many patients have a hard time remembering what was discussed in sessions.
-Note sharing may help patients find what is needed without requiring additional communication with their therapist or health professional, which may lead to fewer phone calls and emails between appointments, and shorter or more efficient note writing as clinicians shift to 'plain language' when appropriate.
+Note sharing may help patients find what is needed without requiring additional communication with their therapist or clinician, which may lead to fewer phone calls and emails between appointments, and shorter or more efficient note writing as clinicians shift to 'plain language' when appropriate.